BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
-Because of its's significant importance in the computing world, load balancers defend/protect several organizations against distributed denial-of-service (DDoS) attacks.
+Load balancers protect by helping to distribute traffic evenly across the servers that mitigates DoS attacks.
+Also, because of its's significant importance in the computing world, load balancers defend/protect several organizations against distributed denial-of-service (DDoS) attacks.
 This is caried out by by shifting attack traffic from the corporate server to a public cloud provider.

 - What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.